wayne923/leetpython/docs/The-1hr-Guide-To-Python/00_Intro to Python/07_Lists.md

 # List

-A list is a mutable object that contains an ordered sequence of objects and is defined by square brackets.
+A list is a mutable object that contains an ordered sequence of objects and is defined by square brackets `[]`.

 Here's an example-